coder/coder/docs/templates/workspace-tags.md

 ### Tagged provisioners

-With incorrectly selected workspace tags, it is possible to choose a tag configuration that is not observed by any provisioner, causing the provisioner job to get stuck in the queue indefinitely.
+It is possible to choose tag combinations that no provisioner can handle.
+This will cause the provisioner job to get stuck in the queue until a provisioner is added that can handle its combination of tags.

 Before releasing the template version with configurable workspace tags, ensure that every tag set is associated with at least one healthy provisioner.